BubbleJSCode/BubbleJS/readme.md

 ## Download

 > BubbleJS is currently only available on Windows.
-> To download BubbleJS click on code and after click on Zip Download
+> To download BubbleJS click on code and after click on Download ZIP.